isabelgormley/main/w1d4/instructions/install.md

 - CD into your main folder
 - Confirm you are in the right place
 	- `ls -la`
-	- It should return back the contents of the Omega Supreme folder
+	- It should return back the contents of the 'main' folder
-- `git remote add upstream git@github.com:gc-swim/main.git`
+- `git remote add upstream https://github.com/gc-swim/main.git` (we're using HTTPS, not SSH for this class)
 - Confirm everything is good...
 	- `git remote`
 	- You should see both `origin` and `upstream`